odyslam/home-urbit/README.md

 - How to add environment variables with Docker/Docker-compose: [Docker documentation](https://docs.docker.com/compose/environment-variables/)
 - How to add environment variables with balena: [balena docs](https://www.balena.io/docs/learn/manage/serv-vars/)

-## Available commands
+## Available scripts

 - `/usr/sbin/get-urbit-code.sh`: Get your Ship's code.
-Required to log in.
+This is required so that you can log into your ship for the first time.
 - `/usr/sbin/reset-urbit-code.sh`: Reset your Ship's code.
 - `/usr/sbin/run-urbit-cmd.sh -a <app> -c <ommand> -s <stdout>`: Run any command on your Urbit.
 For advanced users.
 You can find the source code for this script [here](https://github.com/OdysLam/home-urbit/blob/master/urbit/run-urbit-cmd.sh)